nginxinc/nginx-gateway-fabric/examples/http-header-filter/README.md

 ## 4. Test the Application

 To access the application, we will use `curl` to send requests to the `headers` Service, including sending headers with our request.
 Notice our configured header values can be seen in the `requestHeaders` section below, and that the `User-Agent` header is absent.

+1. We will send the curl request to modify request headers.
+Notice our configured request header values can be seen in the `requestHeaders` section below, and that the `Accept` header is absent.

 ```shell